-Based on my review of the facts and analyses contained in the attached EA, conducted under the provisions of CEQ NEPA Regulations, (Title 40 Code of Federal Regulations [CFR] §§ 1500-1508) [(The May 20, 2022 version of CEQ NEPA rules is being used, 85 FR 43304-43376], and 32 CFR § 989, Department of the Air Force EIAP, I conclude that the Preferred Alternative, build a new LMOC Master Node Facility, would not have a significant environmental impact, either by itself or cumulatively to other known projects at JBLE-Langley.
+Based on my review of the facts and analyses contained in the attached EA, conducted under the provisions of CEQ NEPA Regulations, (Title 40 Code of Federal Regulations [CFR] §§ 1500-1508) [(The May 20, 2022 version of CEQ NEPA rules is being used, 85 FR 43304-43376], and 32 CFR § 989, Department of the Air Force EIAP, I conclude that the Preferred Alternative ISR Campus Area Development would not have a significant environmental impact, either by itself or cumulatively to other known projects at JBLE-Langley.
 Accordingly, an Environmental Impact Statement is not required.
-Section 106 requirements have been satisfied.
-The signing of this Finding of No Significant Impact and Finding of No Practicable Alternative completes the environmental impact analysis process.
+I make no finding at this time with regard to Culture Resources, and I will withhold any finding until Section 106 requirements have been satisfied.